 Once the program discontinuation has been approved by the Chancellor’s office (for a degree program) or the Provost (for a concentration), the following timeline will be followed:

-- Notification of the degree discontinuation and removal of the degree from CSU Mentor.
+- Notification of the degree discontinuation and removal of the degree from CalState apply.
 Admission outreach for fall semester usually begins October 1 of the previous year.
 Therefore, approvals at all levels need to be obtained by October 1 of the year preceding the discontinuation of the degree program.

-- Once all approvals have been received and CSUMentor has been modified to eliminate the degree, the catalog copy must be reviewed and updated.
-This information must be submitted to the office of GUP no later than December 20 of the year preceding the discontinuation of the degree program
+- Once all approvals have been received and CalState apply has been modified to eliminate the degree, the catalog copy must be reviewed and updated.
+This information must be submitted to the office of GUP no later than November 1st of the year preceding the discontinuation of the degree program

-Responsibility for discontinuing any approved minor program rests with the campus.
-A minor program discontinuation is conducted through a notification process.
-Most academic programs offering minors are not able to determine the number of participating students.
+Responsibility for discontinuing any approved minor or certificate program rests with the campus.
+A minor or certificate program discontinuation is conducted through a notification process, and request will be submitted via the GUP Online management system.
+Most academic programs offering minors or certificates are not able to determine the number of participating students.
 Programs that use the minor as part of a degree requirement are seldom known.
 The notification process follows a regular curriculum process but does not require official approval from university committees.
 Notification of the discontinuation can be made solely to the colleges.
 Provide the following details and timelines for the notification process.

 - A proposed “teach-out” for students left in the program.
 The teach-out must include the length of time the current courses will be offered and suggestions for substitutions that will be allowed for students in continuous enrollment but who do not graduate within the original timeline.

 - How students will be informed of the change, including a proposed list of students to be informed and the options they will be given.

 - The notification for discontinuation must receive approval by the following committees: